smartanthill/smartanthill2_0/docs/design-documents/protocols/smartanthill-protocol-stack.rst

 Normally, at each moment for each of the 'virtual links' decribed above, there can be only one “packet chain” active, and within a “packet chain”, all transmissions are always sequential.
 However, there are scenarios when both SmartAnthill Central Controller and SmartAnthill Device try to initiate their own “packet chains”.
 One such example is when SmartAnthill Device is sleeping according to instructions received from SmartAnthill Central Controller (and just woke up to perform task and report), and meanwhile SmartAnthill Central Controller has made a decision (for example, due to the input from other SmartAnthill Devices or from the end-user) to issue different set of instructions to the SmartAnthill Device.

-Handling of these scenarios is explained in detail in respective documents ("SACP" and "SAGDP"); as a result of such handling, one of the chains (the one coming from the SmartAnthill Device, according to "Central Controller is always right" principle described above), will be dropped pretty much as if it has never been started.
+Handling of these scenarios is explained in detail in respective documents ( :ref:`saccp` and
+:ref:`sagdp` ); as a result of such handling, one of the chains (the one coming from the SmartAnthill Device, according to "Central Controller is always right" principle described above), will be dropped pretty much as if it has never been started.

 Layering remarks